TREASURIES-Bonds rally as U.S. fiscal deal recedes on horizon

 releases a bit of a subplot for the market.

-"The economy is holding in here at the end of the year
+For now, however, "The economy is holding in here at the end

-about the tax hikes and spending cuts that could go into effect
+the tax hikes and spending cuts that could go into effect in the